sematext/solr-researcher/README.md

 # solr-researcher

-The Solr ReSearcher has Solr components that can be used to improve user's search experience.
+The Solr ReSearcher project has Solr components that can be used to improve user's search experience.

-### Project Layout
+### Components
-Currently, the Solr ReSearcher has two modules:
+Currently, the Solr ReSearcher has two modules, in addition to its core:
-* core – Common classes for other researcher components
+* **core** – Common classes for other ReSearcher components
-* relaxer – Query Relaxer is a Solr component that improves search experience.
-It executes alternative queries when it detects that original query produced poor results or no results at all due to being too restrictive.
+* **relaxer** – Query Relaxer is a Solr component that executes alternative queries when it detects that original query produced poor results or no results at all due to being too restrictive.
 It transparently returns better search results to the client without the client having to restructure the query and send additional requests to Solr over the wire and re-examine the results.
-* dym – Solr DYM ReSearcher (aka Did You Mean ReSearcher) is a Solr component that improves search experience.
-It executes alternative queries when it detects that original queries produced poor results or no results at all due to spelling mistakes or typos.
+* **dym** – Solr DYM ReSearcher (aka Did You Mean ReSearcher) is a Solr component that executes alternative queries when it detects that original queries produced poor results or no results at all due to spelling mistakes or typos.
 It transparently returns better search results to the client.

 ### Usage
 Check usage for each component in their own README.md